'Prostitute' Carla Bruni deserves death: Iran's Kayhan

 The Iranian foreign ministry has criticised the media attacks on Bruni.

-"Insulting officials of other countries and using indecent words is not endorsed by the Islamic Republic of Iran," ministry spokesman Ramin Mehmanparast told reporters on Tuesday.
+"Insulting officials of other countries and using indecent words is not endorsed by the Islamic Republic of Iran," spokesman Ramin Mehmanparast said on Tuesday.

 "I hope the media will pay attention.
 The media can criticise the hostile policies of other countries, but by refraining from using insulting words.
 This is not correct."

 Kayhan, known for harshly insulting Iranian and foreign figures, has been dragged into court previously by many Iranians, including Nobel peace winner Shirin Ebadi and Esfandiar Rahim Mashaie, a top aide of President Mahmoud Ahmadinejad.

 © 2010 AFP